MichaelCurrin/learn-to-code/README.md

 ## ⌨ Language-specific guides

-See the language-specific folders in this repo to learn about a language.
+See the folders in this repo to learn about a language such as JavaScript or Python.
 Each has a README file, with with instructions to install and run the language and links to resources.
 Some include tutorials or scripts to run locally.

 ## 📚 Resources